GoogleCloudPlatform/professional-services/tools/ccm-service-kit/composer/readme.md

     return variables
 ```

 > **_NOTE:_**  If you want you can use the airflow variables instead of the variable reader.
-You can load the variables using the load_vars_and_execute.py dag, loading manually in the airflow UI or create a CI/CD pipeline to do it.
+You can load the variables manually in the airflow UI or create a CI/CD pipeline to do it.

 Register the billing export schema of AWS and Azure